stecavalli/Reg-and-Log-System-Flutter/README.md

 Android Studio Giraffe | 2022.3.1 Patch 2
 <br>
 Hosting site: altervista.org
- # Guide to creating and developing apps for
+ # Guide to creating and developing apps
- # the web and Android smartphones.
+ <b> for the web and Android smartphones. </b>
 Open Android Studio and create a New Flutter Project by clicking on the
  <br>
 appropriate button which will start the wizard.